 Game Management Units: GMU 12, 19, 20, 21, 24, 25, 26B, 26C

 This area contains several herds located in completely different and often isolated ecosystems.
-Most are managed separately and in some cases numbers are low enough to warrant permit hunting only, which is tightly regulated.
+Most are managed separately and in some cases, numbers are low enough to warrant permit hunting only, which is tightly regulated.
 Closures can occur with little notice, therefore it is in the best interest of hunters in these areas to carry a satellite phone in order to contact the appropriate ADF&G office as needed, to determine the status of any closures.

 GMU 12, 20D: The Macomb Plateau contains a small herd that is managed on a permit basis.
 Details on the hunt can be found AT THIS LINK.
 GMU 20D is also home to portions of the Fortymile Herd, listed below.

 GMU 19: This area contains the Big River Herd and scattered herds located between the Mulchatna River in the south, to the North Fork of the Kuskokwim River in the north.
 This is the former grounds of the Mulchatna Herd (MCH), which peaked at around 200,000 head in 1996, followed by a spectacular crash shortly thereafter.
-The cause of the rise and fall of the MCH is not understood even by biologists assigned to the area, however at the time of the crash, specimens were found with hoof rot, which has been identified with weather-related habitat degredation.
+The cause of the rise and fall of the MCH is not understood even by biologists assigned to the area, however, at the time of the crash, specimens were found with hoof rot, which has been identified with weather-related habitat degradation.

 GMU 20B, D, E, 25C: The Fortymile Herd moves in an east-west migration pattern, coming in and out of Canada.
-In Alaska they can be found in the area bordered by the Alaska Highway from the Canadian border to Fairbanks, north along the Steese Highway to Circle, and east from Circle to the Candian Border).
-The area is divided into zones which are managed separately.
+In Alaska, they can be found in the area bordered by the Alaska Highway from the Canadian border to Fairbanks, north along the Steese Highway to Circle, and east from Circle to the Candian Border).
+The area is divided into zones that are managed separately.
 Portions of each zone are open or closed by the Alaska Department of Fish and Game as needed for management purposes.
 Closures are in effect when harvest quotas have been reached.
 These closures can happen at any time, and hunters are advised to call the Fortymile Caribou Hotline at 1 (907) 267-2310 for details on openings and closures.
 Maps describing the boundaries of the three zones can be found AT THIS LINK.

 GMU 20B, F, 25C